Dohasan: Beginning of the reservation era

 As noted earlier, though the chief position in the Kata or Arikara band of the Kiowa Indians was hereditary, it was not necessarily given from father to son, and in this case, it was not.

+The aging Set'angia (Sitting Bear), leader of the Koitsenko warriors society, did not take part in the contest with the two younger and already famed war leaders (both of them being Koitsenko), and Gui'pahgo (Lone Wolf), Dohasan's nephew, renowned as warrior and war-leader, and one of the leaders in the Adobe Walls fight, prevailed on Set'tainte (White Bear), the only one warrior leader comparable with him, and was elected as the new head chief of the Kiowa people.

-Dohäsan's sister's son, Agiati or "Gathering Feathers" inherited his name in 1864.
+Dohäsan's sister's son, Á:gyâdè (Agiati) or "Gathering Feathers" inherited his name in 1864.
 The younger Dohäsan took part in the remaining battles as the Kiowa struggled to remain a free people.
 But time was running out, and he was part of the delegation to Washington in 1872, which appealed to the government to allow the Kiowa to remain free.

 Afterward, as the remaining Kiowa went to the reservation, the younger Dohäsan lived with his family in peace on the reservation near Fort Sill until his death.

 Artist and calendar keeper

 Dohäsan was the primary calendar keeper among the Kiowa throughout most of the 19th century.
 He added many innovations to Kiowa pictorial art.
 In his winter count, he added an image for each year's summer Sun Dance.
 To painted tipi designs, Dohäsan introduced images of counting coup.
-When he died, his nephew Agiati became a calendar keeper, followed in turn by Agiati's son, Silver Horn (1860–1940), one of the most prolific of all Kiowa artists.
+When he died, his nephew Agiati became a calendar keeper, followed in turn by Agiati's son, Háuñ:gùñ: or Silver Horn (1860–1940), one of the most prolific of all Kiowa artists.

 Dohäsen's original calendar is in the collection of the Phoebe Hearst Museum of Anthropology at the University of California at Berkeley.
 In 1892 the young Dohäsan gave his annual family calendar history, begun by his uncle, the last great principal chief of the Kiowa, to Capt.
 Hugh L. Scott, who in turn donated it to the Smithsonian Institution.

 Dohasan's descendants included his granddaughter, Betty Nixon, who co-founded the Mid-America All-Indian Center in Wichita, Kansas, in 1976.